Estimate Time7 min

 4. Consider reinvesting if you already sold out of the market

 Seller's remorse can happen to anyone.
 If you've sold all your investments and are on the sidelines during a recovery, it can be difficult to catch up.
 But there's good news: You can reinvest.
-Eventually, the market has historically gotten through these periods and gone on to produce positive returns—the largest of which often come right after big selloffs.
+Historically, the market has eventually gotten through these periods and gone on to produce positive returns—the largest of which often come right after big selloffs.

 Median returns following large stock market selloffs (1950–2022)